 I realized that the message I’m sending to my kids in the pew is loud and clear.

 The things I allow my kids to do or NOT do during the sermon clearly communicate to them the value I place on the sermon.

 Mostly, I wanted for them to NEVER get the idea that worship was something we HAVE to do or HATE to do.
 I also wanted to be sure I didn’t convey the message that the pastor’s sermon was boring or that they needed to be entertained during that time.
 So I set forth a few guidelines:

-*Sitting in the pews with me was never to be a punishment…it’s a joyful privilege!
+*Sitting in the pews with me was never a punishment…it was a joyful privilege!

 *Electronics, coloring books, puzzles, and other distractions were to have no place in the pew with us.

 *Full participation would be expected of all my children.
 (That means no sleeping, sitting during songs, or flipping through the Bible/Hymnal for fun.)

 Now, I don’t want anyone to read that and think I’m a crazy legalist here.
 After a lifetime of meaningless pew-sitting, I want to make sure I don’t convey that same idea to my own children.